 There are many ways to use collagen peptides.
-With their potential and proven benefits from skin health to joint support, many people are looking for creative ways to incorporate this powder into their life.
+With their potential and proven benefits from skin health to joint support, many people are looking for creative ways to incorporate hydrolyzed collagen into their life.

 Body-wise, collagen is the most abundant protein in your body.
 It forms connective tissue which is important for many parts of your body.
 It helps give support to your skin, muscles, and bones.